Ganga puja

 Ganga puja is a religious festival of the northeastern state of Tripura in India.
 The tribal Tripuri people worship the Goddess of the river, and pray to be saved from epidemic diseases and for the well-being of pregnant women.
-The celebration involves building a temple of bamboo in the middle of the river or a water stream.
+The celebration involves building a temple of bamboo in the middle of the river or a stream.
 The River Ganges, known locally as Ganga, is one of the fourteen prime deities worshipped in this region.
-The festival is popularly celebrated throughout the state somGanga puja is a religious festival of the northeastern state of Tripura in India.
-The tribal Tripuri people worship the Goddess of the river, and pray to be saved from epidemic diseases and for the well-being of pregnant women.
-The celebration involves building a temple of bamboo in the middle of the river or a water stream.
-The River Ganges, known locally as Ganga, is one of the fourteen prime deities worshipped in this region.
-The festival is popularly celebrated throughout the state somewhere in March, April or May, with its date fixed according to the Hindu Lunisolar calendar.
+The festival is popularly celebrated throughout the state.
+The festival is popularly celebrated throughout the state somewhere in March, April, or May, with its date fixed according to the Hindu Lunisolar calendar.

 Custom

 Ganga puja is celebrated after the Navanna festival, which marks the rice harvest.
-Its date is variable, but falls in March or April.
+Its date is variable, but it falls in March or April.
 It worships the river goddess of the Ganga, or Ganges, one of the fourteen foremost deities of Tripura.
 On this occasion, tribal communities assemble on the banks of a stream or river and "pare three pieces of bamboo into beautiful flowers".
 After this they build a temporary temple in the middle of the stream, also made out of bamboo, and hold celebrations reverently.
 Adult male geese, goats, and even buffalo are sacrificed to the gods, in the belief that through such offerings the gods may use their power to prevent epidemic diseases.
 Another purpose of the festival is that the gods are reverently asked to ensure the well-being of pregnant women.
-Throughout the state of Tripura traditional dance forms part of the festival of worship.
+Throughout the state of Tripura, traditional dance forms part of the festival of worship.